Alternate Decoder Logic using a GAL

 # LBS1 & LBS0;

 GAL are long obsolete and no longer produced.
 However in retrocomputing they are quite handy.
-For a long time I was not very interested in using GALs again, but since I found out that the T48 from XGecu is able to program the ATF SPLDs from Atmel/Microchip and as the ATF16V8 and ATF22V10 are still available even in DIL packages I again started to use GAL or in this case EEPLDs, as the ATF family is named.
+Because they were no longer produced I thought it was a bad idea to continue to use them.
+I knew Microchip/Atmel was still producing their ATF family of GAL compatible EEPLDs, but you needed a programmer that supported the proprietary algorithm.
+There were reverse engineered home-built programmers, but I was not very interested in them and it would require others that reproduce my project would as well have such a home-built programmer.
+But since I found out that the T48 from XGecu is able to program the ATF SPLDs from Atmel/Microchip and as the ATF16V8 and ATF22V10 are still available even in DIL packages I again started to use GAL or in this case EEPLDs, as the ATF family is named.
 I still have a large stock of GAL and for simple decoding jobs they are perfect in retrocomputing projects.
 For more complex tasks however I normally use the ATF150x CPLDs from Atmel/Microchip.
 Good thing is that all these devices are still available for 5V.

-Note that even so the EEPLDs from Microchip are one-to-one replacements for the former Lattice GAL there is one huge difference as EEPLDs can only be reprogrammed approx 100 times whereas GALs supported at least 10'000 write cycles.
+Note that even so the EEPLDs from Microchip are one-to-one replacements for the former Lattice GAL there is one important difference, EEPLDs can only be reprogrammed approx 100 times whereas GALs supported at least 10'000 write cycles.